 We have moved the Newcomers' Orientation Welcome Aboard (NOWA) brief online through Qualtrics.com.
 Newcomers needing to fulfill the requirement can sign-up for an online session at our MCCS Relocation Services website: www.mccsokinawa.com/relocation.
-An email confirmation will be sent out to you with the link and the access codes you will need to complete your online orientation.
-Please note that you have to be on island to complete the online NOWA brief.
+Upon registration, an email confirmation will be sent out to you.
+Once we have confirmed that the Newcomer(s) have arrived, a separate email with the link and the access codes will be sent out; this is needed to complete your online orientation.
+Please note that you have to have landed in the country of Japan and be en route to Okinawa to complete the online NOWA brief.
 Please register for the next distribution date available after your arrival.

 Start your tour off right!
 Okinawa is a wonderful duty station and great place live for the entire family.
 Learn about this beautiful island and all the opportunities you can take advantage of during your tour.
 Meet and listen to representatives from a multitude of service organizations and learn about the customs and culture of Okinawa and about your responsibilities as a member of the military community.

 Newcomers' Orientation Welcome Aboard (NOWA) is mandatory for all accompanied (all ranks) USMC and USN Service Members, civilian employees, family members (military and civilian) age 10 and up, and all unaccompanied USMC and USN (E-6 and above) and civilian (all grades).

 - Do not open any other tabs or applications on your computer.

 - Do not minimize the screen or open any other screens.